jtraub91/jtraub91.github.io/_posts/2023-01-21-generate-a-bitcoin-address-on-the-command-line.md

 A bitcoin address is all you need in order for someone to send you bitcoins, and it's quite easy to generate one with only a few standard CLI commands.

-We can generate one easily, in [pem](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format, with `openssl`
+To start, we can generate the secret key, in [pem](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format, with `openssl`
 ```
 openssl ecparam -name secp256k1 -genkey -noout